hasankhalifeh/code201readingnotes/read01.md

         To order your list, precede each line with a number.

     ## Nested list
          You can create a nested list by indenting one or more of list items.

-T
+    ## Using Emoji
+        You can add an emoji to your writing by typing :emojicode:

+    ## Ignoring markdown formatting
+    - You can tell Git Hub to ignore markdown formatting by using \ before the markdown character.

+# Getting started with Github

+    Github pages are public webpages hosted and easily created through github.
+The quickest way to start is running and using jekyll theme chooser which has loaded pre maded themes.
+        - To create a website the first step would be to create a repository.
+Once created your website files will be live under code.
+        To get the link of the website you going under setting to scroll down and find the url link to your new webpage.
+        - Once you have filled your webpage you have to commit the changes at the bottom of the screen.